cwcon/push/style-guide.md

 #### Blog posts

-Citation on the *Push* blog will be to use hyperlinks as the primary means of citation, and footnotes for only for non-web-available materials.
+Hyperlinks will be the primary means of citation on the *Push* blog.
+Use footnotes only for non-web-available materials.
 To avoid conflicts between blog posts on the same page, prefix each footnote marker with your initials, e.g., `[^kas_cms]`.

 ### Block Quotes